Skip to content

 • Internal organization: I want the owner's tastes and preferences reflected.

-People often say, "A website is for the users."
+People often say, "A website is for the user."
 In principle, I agree.
-In practice, though, most users' "taste" is ultimately a product of brand reputation.
+But in reality, most users' "tastes" are ultimately shaped by brand reputation.
 And where does brand reputation come from?
-In many cases, it comes from the owner's taste and positioning, and from the accumulated decisions they have made over time.
+In many cases, it comes from the owner's taste and positioning, and from the accumulated decisions they've made over time.

 A SaaS landing page is not simply a place where users come to get information.
-From the company's perspective, it is also a tool for imprinting its positioning into the user's mind.
+From the company's perspective, it is also a tool for imprinting their positioning into the user's mind.

 This phenomenon is, at its core, a principal-agent problem.